planetfederal/cogj-spec/README.md

 - **Universal ease:** read efficiently from an HTTP(S) connection or filesystem

 ## Drawbacks (to be fair)
-- **Read Optimized:** it can be authored in a text editor, but isn't easy.
+- **Read Optimized:** can be authored in a text editor, but isn't easy.
 Realistically should be written by software.
 - **YAGF:** yet another geo format
+- **Range reads:** are not supported everywhere

 ## Sweet spots
 - Large, read only, public datasets (i.e. Goverments, NGOs)